Cherry Beach Sound: The Munitions Factory

-The building that contains Cherry Beach Sound, The Munitions Factory, houses several other companies such as Zero Fractal and Pro Rehearsal and Backline, offering services such as rental of rehearsal spaces.
+The building that contains Cherry Beach Sound, The Munitions Factory, houses several other companies such as Volume 11 Studios, offering services such as rental of rehearsal spaces.
 The warehouse section of The Munitions Factory is used for storage, filming/photoshoots and construction of sets.
 The facility presently offers three video suites, eleven rehearsal rooms, a repair shop and a rental service for film and television production.
 The warehouse, originally built in 1911 has high ceilings that date back to its history as a munitions factory.
 The high ceilings were designed to allow explosions to rise high before hitting the ceiling and being forced to expand horizontally.
 This reduced the risk of injury in the event of munitions-related accidents.
 Today, the high ceilings make the warehouse a popular space for film shoots, large band rehearsals, and other events.